EthanRosenthal/blog/_posts/2014-09-09-festival-chatter-part2.md

 text          157600
 dtype: int64
 ```
 While watching the tweets stream in, I noticed that there are a lot of retweets.
-To me, these do not seem as "organic" as a bona-fide original tweet.
-People can spam twitter all they want with retweets, but it is more difficult to spam with original tweets.
+To me, these do not seem as "organic" as a bona-fide, original tweet.
+People and software can spam twitter all they want with retweets, but it is more difficult to spam with original tweets.
 So, I think a more robust measure of band popularity is *unique* tweets.
 Pandas allows us to easily investigate this:

 ```python
 df['text'].describe()